Eddie Dunn Appointed Interim President of VETS2INDUSTRY

 Seasoned talent innovator and veteran–transition advocate to lead national nonprofit into next phase of growth

-SAN DIEGO, CA, UNITED STATES, May 5, 2025 /EINPresswire.com/ -- The Board of Directors of VETS2INDUSTRY (V2i) is pleased to announce the appointment of Eddie Dunn as Interim President, effective immediately.
-Dunn — an Army veteran and award-winning national thought leader in the military to civilian transition space, — steps into the role with a clear mandate: To build on the mission and vision of V2i and position the organization for sustainable growth.
+WASHINGTON, DC, UNITED STATES, May 6, 2025 /EINPresswire.com/ -- The Board of Directors of VETS2INDUSTRY (V2I) is pleased to announce the appointment of Eddie Dunn as Interim President, effective immediately.
+Dunn — an Army veteran and award-winning national thought leader in the military to civilian transition space, —steps into the role with a clear mandate: To build on the mission and vision of V2I and position the organization for sustainable growth.

 A Unified, Mission Driven Roadmap